Gobindapur, Kolkata: The foundations

 When the Portuguese first started to frequent Bengal, around the year 1530, the two great centres of trade were Chittagong, which the Portuguese called Porto Grande or Great Haven, in the east and Satgaon, which the Portuguese called Porto Piqueno or Little Haven in the west.
-Tolly’s Nallah or Adi Ganga was then the outlet to the sea and ocean-going ships came up to around where Garden Reach is now, then the anchoring place for ships.
+Tolly's Nallah or Adi Ganga was then the outlet to the sea and ocean-going ships came up to around where Garden Reach is now, then the anchoring place for ships.
 Only country boats operated further up the river.
 Possibly the Saraswati river was another watery life line.
 It started drying up from the middle of the 16th century.
 The Portuguese built a new port at Hugli in 1580.

 There is another story regarding the foundation and naming of the village.
 Towards the end of the 16th century, the Indian merchant-princes of Port Piqueno were forced to seek another market for their trade.
 Most of them settled down in Hugli but four families of Basaks and one of Sheths, determined to profit by the growing prosperity of Betor, founded the village of Gobindapur, on the east bank of the river.
 Gobindaji was the family deity of the Sheths and Basaks, and so they named the village Gobindapur.

 In 1596, the place is mentioned as a district of the Sirkar (or government) of Satgaon, in the book Ain-e-Akbari by Abul Fazal, the prime minister of Akbar.
 As traders, the Portuguese were succeeded by the Dutch and finally the British.

+There is yet another story regarding the foundation and naming of the village.
+Gobinda Sharan Dutta was the second son of the three sons of zamindar Kandarpa Ram Dutta of Andul.
+He disagreed with his brothers regarding property entitlements; left Andul and took employment under Raja Todar Mal, a noble of Emperor Akbar's court.
+The Raja was very pleased with his performance.
+So, Gobinda Sharan Dutta was rewarded with land in Barbakpur (present-day Barrackpore).
+He settled down there and called the place "Gobindapur" after his own name.
+Based on evidence provided by Babu Gourdas Bysack, 19th century historian on Calcutta, it is clear that Gobindapur was established around the end of 16th century.

 English arrival

 Job Charnock favoured Sutanuti as a settlement because of the security of the location.
 It was protected by the river on the west and by impassable marshes on the south and the east.
 Only the north-east had to be guarded.

 The three villages were part of the khas mahal or imperial jagir (an estate belonging to the Mughal emperor himself), whose zemindari rights were held by the Sabarna Roy Choudhury family of Barisha.
-On 10 November 1698, Job Charnock’s successor and son-in-law, Charles Eyere, acquired the land holding rights for the three villages from the Sabarna Roychoudhuris.
+On 10 November 1698, Job Charnock's successor and son-in-law, Charles Eyere, acquired the land holding rights for the three villages from the Sabarna Roychoudhuris.
 The company paid regular rent to the Mughals for these villages till 1757.
 Within a short period Kolkata grew considerably.